shwina/still-magic/README.md

     -   Not processed by Jekyll.
 -   `./CITATION.md`, `./CONDUCT.md`, `./LICENSE.md`: how to cite, code of conduct, and license respectively.
     -   Not processed by Jekyll.
-    -   Redundant (information is also in `_en/filename.md`) but people expect to find these in the root directory.
+    -   Redundant (information is also in `./_en/filename.md`) but people expect to find these in the root directory.
--   `Makefile`: re-build everything.
+-   `./Makefile`: re-build everything.
     -   `make` prints a list of targets.
     -   Can regenerate HTML and PDF, check file consistency, count words, etc.
     -   Use `make lang=xx` to run commands for a particular human language (e.g., `make lang=en` to build the English version).
--   `_config.yml`: Jekyll configuration file.
+-   `./_config.yml`: Jekyll configuration file.
     -   Simple values defined at the top (e.g., `title` and `subtitle`).
     -   `toc` is table of contents, and has three sub-keys:
         -   `lessons` for the main body.